durrbar/payment-sslcommerz-driver/README.md

 This package is designed to work seamlessly with the `PaymentService` from the `durrbar/payment-module`.
 All payment-related operations are handled automatically by the `PaymentService`.
 Simply configure the package and specify `sslcommerz` as the provider when interacting with the `PaymentService`.

 ### **How It Works**
-1. Install the package and configure the `.env` file with your SSLCommerz credentials.
+1. Install the package and configure the `.env` file with your Sslcommerz credentials.
-2. The `PaymentService` dynamically resolves this package as the driver for SSLCommerz payments.
+2. The `PaymentService` dynamically resolves this package as the driver for Sslcommerz payments.
 3. All payment-related operations (initiating payments, handling callbacks, refunds, etc.) are handled automatically by the `PaymentService`.

 No additional setup or manual integration is required beyond installing the package and adding the configuration.